aabougendia/Real-Time-Armed-Robbery-Detection/README.md

 ---

-## 📂 Data Sources
+## Data Sources

-The model was trained on a curated dataset of **firearm and weapon images** collected from open-source datasets and annotated manually.
+The model was trained on multiple datasets collected from kaggle, roboflow and using the Youtube-GDD dataset.
-Classes:
-- `Weapon` (guns, knives, etc., depending on dataset composition).

 ---

 ## 📊 Training Results